-50. SKILLS ACQUISITION, TRAINING AND EMPLOYEE DEVELOPMENT
+52. SKILLS ACQUISITION, TRAINING AND EMPLOYEE DEVELOPMENT

-- 50.1 This clause is to be read in conjunction with Clause 53 Mobility. - 50.2 Classification by Skill Level - (a) The parties to this Agreement may determine the appropriate range of skills applicable to each classification of position.

-- (b) Each employee will be paid the salary rate specified for a classification level defined in accordance with subclause 50.2(a). - (c) Where the employee is required to apply skills which in total or in part correspond to the skills required of a higher classification than that under which they are usually paid, the employee will receive the rate of pay corresponding to that higher classification in accordance with Clause 21 Higher Duties. - (d) The level of skills possessed by each employee will be determined by training standards, certification and experience in accordance with subclauses 50.3 and 50.4. - (e) For the purposes of this clause "Experience" means skills gained in an industry or occupation or away from work and which are recognised within the classification structure.
+- 52.1 This clause is to be read in conjunction with Clause 55 Mobility. - 52.2 Classification by Skill Level - (a) The System Manager, Employer and HSUWA may determine the appropriate range of skills applicable to each classification of position. - (b) Each employee will be paid the salary rate specified for a classification level defined in accordance with subclause 52.2(a). - (c) Where the employee is required to apply skills which in total or in part correspond to the skills required of a higher classification than that under which they are usually paid, the employee will receive the rate of pay corresponding to that higher classification in accordance with Clause 22 Higher Duties Allowance. - (d) The level of skills possessed by each employee will be determined by training standards, certification and experience in accordance with subclauses 52.3 and 52.4. - (e) For the purposes of this clause "Experience" means skills gained in an industry or occupation or away from work and which are recognised within the classification structure.

-50.3 Training Standards
+52.3 Training Standards

-- (a) Where relevant training standards have been developed by the relevant statutory training authority, those standards will be adopted in respect of matters relating to training in the industries and classifications covered by this Agreement. - (b) Where training standards have not been developed by the relevant statutory training authority, the parties to this Agreement may establish the standards to be adopted with respect of matters relating to training in the industries and classifications covered by this Agreement. - (c) For the purpose of this clause "Training Standards" will include, but not be limited to, the following: - (i) the standards and competencies of skills required for each classification; - (ii) curricula development; - (iii) training courses; - (iv) articulation and accreditation requirements for both on and off the job training; and - (v) on the job training guidelines.

-50.4 Training Standards, Vocational Education and Accreditation
+- (a) Where relevant training standards have been developed by the relevant statutory training authority, those standards will be adopted in respect of matters relating to training in the industries and classifications covered by this Agreement. - (b) Where training standards have not been developed by the relevant statutory training authority, the System Manager, Employer and HSUWA may establish the standards to be adopted with respect of matters relating to training in the industries and classifications covered by this Agreement. - (c) For the purpose of this clause "Training Standards" will include, but not be limited to, the following: - (i) the standards and competencies of skills required for each classification; - (ii) curricula development; - (iii) training courses; - (iv) articulation and accreditation requirements for both on and off the job training; and - (v) on the job training guidelines. - 52.4 Training Standards, Vocational Education and Accreditation